kgrid-objects/opioid-collection/medication/opioid-collection/respiratory-depression-drug-indicator/README.md

 Prior to running the script, run test() to make sure calculations are working correctly.

 To run this object, use scanForRespiratoryDepressionMedications().
 Input should be formatted as the following, with spaces between each drug ID the patient is taking.
- 	{"rxcuisIn":" Id Id Id etc.."}.
+ 	{"rxcui":" Id Id Id etc.."}.

-"rxcuisIn" is a coded key that should not be changed.
+"rxcui" is a coded key that should not be changed.

 The object uses a reference list of drug IDs associated with opioids, benzodiazepine, and muscle relaxant.
 The reference list is available from rxnav.nlm.nih.gov (https://rxnav.nlm.nih.gov/REST/rxclass/).
 The list can be pre-generated from that URL.
 To run the API, import requests and re, and run makeListOfRxCUIs(classID).